mmistakes/minimal-mistakes/_drafts/fs2.md

 savingTomHolland.compile.drain.unsafeRunSync()
 ```

-Otherwise, we can run our application as a `IOApp` (preferred way):
+Otherwise, we can run our application as an `IOApp` (preferred way):

 ```scala
 object Fs2Tutorial extends IOApp {